 Road casualties have fallen for several reasons, most notably due to:

 - vehicles being far safer and inflict less damage on the human body due to manufacturers improvements in internal safety features and external design, which often result in vehicles that are considered total write offs in RTA's seeing their occupant(s) walk away unscathed;

 - technical advancements within our hospitals, the medical skills of doctors, nurses and paramedics

 - the faster response times to RTA's and the on the scene skills of the fire, police, ambulance personnel and volunteer doctors have far reaching potential benefits to survival rates today.

 This section of the site has been designed to assist Operators and Drivers alike.
-It is hoped that the information contained within these pages gives a better understanding of Law Enforcement and the logical reasoning behind it.
-By observing common sense practices, the table above can be reduced in terms of its content.
+It is hoped that the information contained within these pages gives a better understanding of Law Enforcement and the logical reasoning behind it and by observing common sense practices, the figures carnage we, far too often read or see in the media, can be reduced in terms of its content.
 Alternatively, we can continue witnessing the unecessary carnage on our roads as is depicted in the images below.

 Road Traffic Accidents

 The images below have been set into a 'Light-Box'.
 Click on any image and it will load a larger image in the center of your screen.
 Once the image has loaded (depending on which image you chose), by moving your mouse cursor inside either edge (left or right) it will reveal a 'Next' or 'Previous' button, clicking either button will load the next or previous image.